 A junior data engineer is working to implement logic for a Lakehouse table named silver_device_recordings.
 The source data contains 100 unique fields in a highly nested JSON structure.

-The data engineer is trying to determine the best approach for dealing with these nested fields before declaring the table schema.
+The data engineer is trying to determine the best approach for dealing with schema declaration given the highly-nested structure of the data and the numerous fields.

 References: